BlueBrain/nexus-cli/README.md

 * query-es: run a query against a specific ElasticSearch view
 * query-sparql: run a query against the default SPARQL view

+## acls
+* list: list acls
+* show-permissions: show permissions that can be added in ACLs
+* make-public: make a project public to the world